clj-commons/claypoole/README.md

 ## How can I prioritize my tasks?

-You can create a threadpool that respects priorities by creating a `priority-threadpool`:
+You can create a threadpool that respects task priorities by creating a `priority-threadpool`:

 ```clojure